JuliaIntervals/IntervalArithmetic.jl/docs/decorations.md

 Decorations are flags or labels attached to intervals to indicate the status of a given interval as the product of a function evaluation on a given initial interval.

-The possible decorations and there ordering are as follows (pg.
+The possible decorations and their ordering are as follows (pg.
 46):
 `com` > `dac` > `def` > `trv` > `ill`.